ibrahim-40595091/cw1-g7/DefinedUseCase.md

 ### Goal in Context

-I want to generate a report as a *Organisation* that includes a list of different countries with specified rows and columns so that I can analyze demographic data easier.
+I want to generate a report as an *Organisation* that includes a list of different countries with specified rows and columns so that I can analyze demographic data easier.

 ### Scope